 6. Problem Solving

-As well as the aesthetic aspect of design, it’s good to enjoy the problem solving side too.
-As a designer you have to think logistically and critically to make things work.
-Creativity is needed not only to produce something brilliant, but also to work out how the pieces fit together and turn ideas into a finished product.
+As well as the aesthetic aspect of design, it’s good to enjoy the problem-solving side too.
+As a designer, you have to think logistically and critically to make things work.
+Creativity is needed not only to produce something brilliant but also to work out how the pieces fit together and turn ideas into a finished product.

 A little self-doubt can be a good thing in the design world.
-It's self-doubt that ensures you are constantly assessing your decisions and striving to do better.
+It's self-doubt that ensures you are continually assessing your decisions and striving to do better.
 It’s healthy to question and challenge yourself!

 Design work can be slow going—answers don’t often come quickly.
-It takes patience to let an idea develop, work on communication and try out creative alternatives before getting to the end result.
+It takes patience to let an idea develop, work on communication and try out creative alternatives before getting to the result.
 You have to go with the flow!

 Clients don’t just want talent.
 They want to get to know someone they can count on.
 It’s important to be reliable, manage client needs, develop consistency and prove trustworthiness.
 It’s a sure road to a long and happy working relationship.